Ria424/developers-animatesdk-docs/Document_object/Document87.md

 #### Description

-Method; gets the currently selected text.
+Method; Gets the currently selected text.
 If the optional parameters are not passed, the current text selection is used.
 If text is not currently opened for editing, the whole text string is returned.
 If only *startIndex* is passed, the string starting at that index and ending at the end of the field is returned.
 If *startIndex* and *endIndex* are passed, the string starting from *startIndex* up to, but not including, *endIndex* is returned.
 If there are several text fields selected, the concatenation of all the strings is returned.

 #### Example